WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ## Summary of Insights

 ### Age Targeting
-- The 45-49 age group had the highest number of ad clicks.
+- The 45-49 age group had the most impressions and the highest number of ad clicks.
 - Despite allocating the highest ad spend to the 45-49 age group, the 30-34 age segment delivered almost twice as many Approved Conversions.
 Reallocating a larger portion of the budget towards the 30-34 age group could be more cost-effective.

 ### Gender Targeting